ssbc/rooms2/docs/Alias/Full alias string.md

 1. `@`
 1. room's domain, e.g. `scuttlebutt.eu`

-## Detailed spec #TODO
+## Related work

-Maybe this spec should be the same as [RFC 7565 Section 7](https://tools.ietf.org/html/rfc7565#section-7)?
+This should be the same as [RFC 7565 Section 7](https://tools.ietf.org/html/rfc7565#section-7).
 See also [Mastodon's WebFinger](https://docs.joinmastodon.org/spec/webfinger/).
-We should maybe consider document the leading `@`.